matn7/CS-Notes/src/main/java/mutithreading/concurrency_and_parallelism/README.md

 ```

 - A 'retrieval' operation is a 'read' operation: it has no side-effect.
-- An 'update' operation has side-effects: ot changes the data structure.
+- An 'update' operation has side-effects: of changes the data structure.
 - `java.util.concurrent.ConcurrentHashMap`:
-    - Same functionality as the Hashtable, but highly efficient:
+    - Same functionality as the `Hashtable`, but highly efficient:
         - The map is partitioned: for example, an update locks only part of the map.
 Two updates could occur at
         the same time if in different partitions.
         - Retrieval operations generally don't block.